flybywiresim/docs/docs/pilots-corner/advanced-guides/data-management.md

 ![MCDU DATA New Waypoint Page](../assets/advanced-guides/stored-waypoints/mcdu-data-new-waypoint-page.png "MCDU DATA New Waypoint Page"){loading=lazy width=50%}

+Enter a unique name for your waypoint into the scratchpad and press the LSK 1L left of the IDENT field.

-Here you have 3 methods of creating a new waypoint.
+Here you have then 3 methods of creating a new waypoint.

 ### Format: Latitude-Longitude (LL)